 - Ownership cannot be transferred to someone else until you pay the debt to release the lien.

 - Even if your loan is secured by a mortgage, you still have full title to the property.
 Usually, no one else has rights of ownership.

 - A mortgage gives the lender the right to sell the secured property to recover funds if you do not pay the debt.
 The sales process is called foreclosure.

-- When a mortgage is used for security, foreclosure must usually progress through the court system.
+- When a mortgage is used for security, the foreclosure must usually progress through the court system.
 That type of foreclosure is called a judicial foreclosure.

 Deed of Trust

 Over half of the states in the United States use mortgages as security instruments.
 The other states use a deed of trust, which serves the same purpose, but with a few important differences.